 Author: Wiida Fourie-Basson

-The Shark Safe Barrier™ is the most advanced shark-specific deterrent technology currently available that do not injure or kill sharks and other marine animals while keeping surfers and swimmers safe.
+The Shark Safe Barrier™ is the most advanced shark-specific deterrent technology currently available that does not injure or kill sharks and other marine animals while keeping surfers and swimmers safe.

 For mobile users click here.

 The technology has been in development for the past seven years by SU’s Dr. Sara Andreotti and Professor Conrad Matthee, in collaboration with well-known conservationist Michael Rutzen, Dr. Craig O’Connel from the USA and South African coastal engineer Laurie Barwell.
 The team combined two well-known aspects of shark biology, their natural dislike of dense kelp-forests and their sensitivity to magnetic fields, to come up with a barrier that will physically separate sharks and people from each other.

 In practice, it consists of several rows of staggered high-density polyethylene pipes that are positioned one meter apart on the sea bed in order to imitate a dense kelp forest.
 The ocean-facing row contains large ceramic magnets, creating a strong magnetic field to further deter the sharks from entering.

 The concept has been piloted and tested in the stormy waters of Gansbaai, regarded as the mecca of great white sharks in South Africa.
 During the two years of trials, not a single shark have entered an artificially-created kelp barrier of 169 square meters, even though tempted with fish bait and chum.